 As Sandro scaled the tallest peaks in the world football, brother Ferruccio would move from club to club, enjoying his best years at Lazio between 1968 and 1971.
 A nomadic existence was finally brought to an end aged just 29.
 Ferruccio passed away in May 2013, illness taking the life of Sandro’s younger brother.

-As Sandro wound down his career in 1977, six years after finishing runner up to Johan Cruyff in the 1971 Ballon d’Or award ceremony, Italy would look ahead to brighter times with a new generation; a generation of players who would lead the Azzurri to the 1982 World Cup in Spain.
+As Sandro wound down his career in 1977, six years after finishing runner-up to Johan Cruyff in the 1971 Ballon d’Or, Italy would look ahead to brighter times with a new generation; a generation of players who would lead the Azzurri to the 1982 World Cup in Spain.

 Still involved in the game today as a commentator and pundit for Rai TV, Mazzola continues to display the determination, charm and knowledge that enabled him to succeed his father and cement his place, alongside Valentino, as the greatest father and son to have ever kicked a ball.
 In an era before detailed stats, Mazzola shone brightest as a player who rarely lost the ball, was astute at dribbling and could pick the hardest of passes to release his team-mates.

 As a now 74-year-old Mazzola looks back on his early years, as he fought to overcome the death of his superstar father, he reflects with fondness at a career that brought him closer to the man who he barely knew but idolised for his entire life.
 In 2014, he told Rai TV: “I was closer [to Valentino] through football.
 Maybe I could have studied and become something else, but I know I wouldn’t feel at peace.
 I feel close to my father.
 Football brought us together again.”

 By Omar Saleem @omar_saleem